Understand the EDA Account Model

-- Describe the difference between the Salesforce account model and the HEDA account model.
+- Describe the difference between the Salesforce account model and the EDA account model.

-- Describe the major objects in HEDA, including contacts, relationships, and affiliations.
+- Describe the major objects in EDA, including contacts, relationship, and affiliations.

 - Explain what an administrative account is.

-- Explain why leaving the account field blank is so important when creating a contact in HEDA.
+- Explain why leaving the account field blank is so important when creating a contact in EDA.